 Pro Tip:

-For the Softest Biscuits, be sure not to overmix the dough so it doesn’t release gluten strands which can cause the biscuits to be tough.
-You should be able to see bits of butter in the dough.
+For the Softest Biscuits, be sure not to overmix the dough so it doesn’t develop gluten strands, which can cause the biscuits to be tough.
+Mix just until it comes together and you should still be able to see bits of butter in the dough.

 how to cut out biscuits and bake